isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

 vector you'd like to look at, we say that `def:lookup` is the *characteristic function.*

-As we will see later in this chapter, the existence of a characteristic function (in this sense) is exactly what defines the concept of "data structure" in the first place.
+As we will see, the existence of a characteristic function (in this sense) is exactly what defines the concept of "data structure" in the first place.

 ## Isomorphisms